 Liquidity

 Liquidity represents how easily assets can be converted into cash without significantly losing value.
-It’s like having different types of money in your wallet (cash), in your checking account (easily accessible), or in a long-term deposit (takes time to access).
+It’s like having different types of money: cash in hand, funds in a checking account, or money tied up in long-term deposits.

 • Physical cash